SamcraftSam/insta-likecom-bot/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/shine-jayakumar/insta-likecom-bot/issues)

-### Automates likes and comments on an instagram account or tag
+### Automates likes and comments on an instagram account or tag.
+This branch is for experiments in field of bot automation & hostong on server

 <p align="center">